xwiki-contrib/oidc/README.md

 # oidc
-Various tools to manupulate OpenId Connect protocol in XWiki
+Various tools to manupulate OpenID Connect protocol in XWiki